-The vintage photo is from what was in place when my Dad was stationed in Hawaii in 1952-54.
+The vintage photo is from what was in place when my dad was stationed in Hawaii in 1952-54.
 Construction began on the existing Memorial in 1958.
-I remember as a small child when we would watch his Hawaiian slides and each time he told us about the Memorial, he would get emotional.
-Seeing it I now understand.
+As a small child, we would watch Dad’s Hawaiian slides.
+Each time he told us about the Memorial, he would get emotional.
+Seeing it, I understand.

 There is still oil leaking from the wreckage.
 Someone volunteered that it continues to be allowed because it is symbolic of the life that leaked away.
 Whether or not that’s the official position, it’s a touching idea.
 Approximately 2-9 quarts leak each day and is monitored for environmental impacts.

-The Museum, the Bowfin, the Missouri, The Arizona…these are highly impactful things for any patriotic citizen to experience…for any history buff to see first hand.
+The Museum, the Bowfin, the Missouri, The Arizona … these are highly impactful things for patriotic citizens to experience … for history buffs to see.
 But for me, nothing compared to meeting Delton E. Walling, CSM, USN.
 He was quietly sitting outside the Museum, a small display by his side and handouts on the table, having his picture taken with anyone who wished.
 I wanted to thank him for his service, an effort I make when seeing any Veteran wearing a hat telling us where he or she served.
 My husband snapped this shot and I’m glad that he did.

 Mr. Walling: “We’ll all be gone in five years,” were the only sobering words he said.
 His sheer graciousness was enough to bring me to tears.

 Maybe when you go, you’ll be fortunate enough to meet someone who encapsulates the experience for you as he did for me.